-How to write effective Google Ads copy for ppc (with best practices and examples)
+How to write effective Google Ads copy for PPC (with best practices and examples)

-Crafting strong Google Ads copy for PPC isn’t hard—but to do it right, you’ve gotta combine art and science.
+Crafting strong Google Ads copy for PPC (pay-per-click) isn’t hard—but to do it right, you’ve gotta combine art and science.
 You only have a small number of characters on search engine results pages (SERPs), so you need to make ’em count.

 When writing copy for ads on Google, it’s important to think about the experience your visitor is having—from query, to ad copy, to landing page.